When We 3D Scanned an Electric Vehicle, the Laptop Couldn’t Even Process the Data — Here’s What We Did

 The Process

-3. Data processing, merging the results into a digital model.
+3. Processing and merging the data into a single digital model

 Technical Details